 \section{Arithmetic base fields}

-In the setup of the previous section assume moreover $k$ is a finite extension of $\Q_p$ or a finitely generated extension of $\Q$.
-In this case the groups $H^1(K_v, F)$ are finite for a flasque $k$-torus $F$ in view of (\cite{ctgp}, Theorem 3.2) in the $p$-adic case and by (\cite{ctgp}, Theorem 3.2) combined with (\cite{ctsja}, Corollary 2.8) in the global case.
-Thus by Lemma \ref{keylem} the groups $\left(\prod_{v \in T} H^1(K_v,M)\right)/\overline{H^1(K,M)}$ are finite for finite $T$ and arbitrary $M$.
+We keep notation and assumptions from the previous section.
+In particular, $K=k(t)$ is a rational function field but from now on we assume moreover that the base field $k$ is a finite extension of $\Q_p$ or a finitely generated extension of $\Q$.
+In this case the groups $H^1(K_v, F)$ are known to be finite for a flasque $k$-torus $F$.
+Indeed, the field $K_v$ is a complete discrete valuation field of equal characteristic zero, hence it is a formal Laurent series field over its residue field $\kappa$ (see e.g. \cite{corpslocaux}, Section II.4, Theorem 2).
+Therefore by (\cite{ctgp}, Theorem 3.2) the finiteness of $H^1(K_v, F)$ follows from that of $H^1(\kappa,F)$, which in turn holds by (\cite{cogal}, section III.4, Theorem 4) in the $p$-adic case and by (\cite{ctsja}, Corollary 2.8) in the global case.

+Applying Lemma \ref{keylem}, we therefore see that the groups $\left(\prod_{v \in T} H^1(K_v,M)\right)/\overline{H^1(K,M)}$ are finite for a finite set of discrete valuations $T$ and an arbitrary $k$-group $M$ of multiplicative type.
 However, for infinite $T$ this may not be the case.
 We start with the local case:

 \begin{cor} For $K=\Q_2(t)$, the groups $\left(\prod_{v \in T} H^1(K_v,\Z/8\Z)\right)/\overline{H^1(K,\Z/8\Z)}$ are infinite if $T$ is an infinite set of rational points of ${\bf P}^1_k$. \end{cor}

 \begin{proof} Again by Wang's counterexample and Corollary \ref{corkeylem} the flasque torus $F$ in a flasque resolution of $\Z/8\Z$ over $\Q$ satisfies $H^1(\Q_2, F)\neq 0$, so we conclude by Theorem \ref{gencounter} (2). \end{proof}